-Section 37AA of the Act allows agreements to be reached between development applicants and referral agencies prior to lodgement.
+Section 123 of the Planning, Development and Infrastructure Act 2016, and regulation 46(2) of the Planning, Development and Infrastructure (General) Regulations 2017 allows agreements to be reached between development applicants and referral agencies prior to lodgement.
 This process eliminates the need for referrals to be undertaken during the formal assessment process, thereby significantly reducing assessment timelines and potential delays for the development application.

-The PLA letter is addressed to the SCAP and includes advisory notes detailing how the project has progressed through Design Review.
+The Pre-lodgement Agreement (PLA) letter is addressed to the SCAP and includes advisory notes detailing how the project has progressed through Design Review.
 The PLA letter clearly outlines whether the proposal is supported by the Chair, or whether there are unresolved design issues that may provide grounds for conditions to be placed on any development approval by SCAP.

-A PLA includes the stamped, initialled and dated drawings subject to the agreement and must be lodged with the SCAP Development Application within three months of being signed.
+A PLA includes the stamped, initialled and dated drawings subject to the agreement and must be lodged with the SCAP Development Application within one (1) year of being signed.

-Additional Design Review Resources
+Additional State Design Review Resources

-The following documents provide additional information about Design Review.
+The following documents provide additional information about State Design Review.